-The School of Education has Adolescence Education in the areas of Biology, Chemistry, English, Geological Sciences, World Language (French or Spanish), Mathematics, Physics, and Social Studies (History).
+The School of Education has undergraduate programs in Adolescence Education in the areas of Biology, Chemistry, English, Geological Sciences, World Language (French or Spanish), Mathematics, Physics, and Social Studies (History).
 Candidates will work toward a B.A. or B.S.
 Degree in their Liberal Arts major of study as well as eligibility for New York State initial certification in Adolescence Education, Grades 7-12.

 Core education courses are taught within the School of Education and the Liberal Arts departments.
 Candidates in these degree programs are assigned an academic advisor from the academic department for their major.